 Formats and ordering

-Culture Briefings, ranging between 6,000 and 16,000 words, are available for a growing list of nations as either individual e-books available for immediate downloading or as an online subscription database.
+Culture Briefings, ranging between 6,000 and 16,000 words, are available for a growing list of nations as e-books.

 Individual Culture Briefings are published in EPUB (Apple, Nook, Kobo, Sony, Galaxy, etc), Kindle (MOBI) and PDF formats for downloading and reading on your computer, electronic device or eReader.
 For information on purchasing individual Culture Briefings, click here.